 - Brokerage websites

 There are also third-party integrations available that extend the solution’s capabilities and functionality.

 On Propertybase’s website, they state that they offer two pricing plans, Silver and Blue.
 However, the prices for each plan are not available.
 A 14-day free trial is available for all plans, and additional add-ons are available for an extra fee.

 Contactually is an online customer relationship management tool.
 This tool allows its users to oversee and manage all their communications – with suppliers, contractors, and clients – using an intuitive interface.

-Its heavy focus on contact management makes it one of the best real estate CRM software options as it can relieve users or lots of manual tasks while making sure communications are conducted on time and according to the plan.
+Its heavy focus on contact management makes it one of the best real estate CRM software options.
+It can relieve users or lots of manual tasks while ensuring communications are conducted on time and according to the plan.